ProgramCrafter/salsa-iwj-otter/docs/shapelibs.rst

 within a library.
 The item name is used within Otter to refer to the piece (for example, with ``otter library-add``).

-Item names do not need to be unique within a game, but there are places where a piece is found *just* by the item name, so pieces should have the same item name (only) if they are in some sense equivalent.
-The item name is a string but may contain only ASCII alphanumerics, plain ASCII spaces, and the punctuation characters ``-._``.

 Pieces in shape libraries cannot have "behaviours": they can't do anything "special" like react to being moved or clicked on.
 Pieces with special functionality do exist, but they are built into Otter.